therealnicoroshi/modlist/README.md

 Right click / Hide

 This is because VRAMr **WILL** downsize the image of the girls in the perk interface and we are hiding the one from VRAMr so that it uses the higher resolution original one.

+❗ ### **FOR NVIDIA GRAPHICS ONLY (Will not work with AMD)** ❗

+Search The left pane of MO2 for The White Bar that says:

+### 'DLAA Enable only with Nvidia Graphis + disable TAA'

+Expand that Seperator and Enable the mod inside of that called:

+### 'Enable DLAA For Nvidia Graphics only

+Disable TAA either in BethINI or directly in the SkyrimPrefs.ini accessable in the tools tab at the top of the left pane in MO2.

+#### Note: DLAA is a superior form of Anti-aliasing so recommended for EVERYONE running an Nvidia graphics card.

 ### Stock Game